yiisoft/form/docs/guide/en/field-configuration.md

 See [yiisoft/widget guide on themes](https://github.com/yiisoft/widget/blob/master/docs/guide/en/themes.md) for more details.

-Regarding themes, there is an additional approach covered in [Field themes](field-themes.md) section.
+Note that there is an additional approach covered in [Field themes](field-themes.md) section.

 ## Widget configuration